AdobeDocs/experience-manager-65.nl-NL/help/sites-deploying/configuring-osgi.md

 ---
 title: OSGi configureren
-seo-title: OSGi configureren
+seo-title: Configuring OSGi
 description: OSGi is een fundamenteel element in de technologiestapel van Adobe Experience Manager (AEM).
 Het wordt gebruikt om de samengestelde bundels van AEM en hun configuratie te controleren.
 In dit artikel wordt beschreven hoe u de configuratie-instellingen voor dergelijke bundels kunt beheren.
-seo-description: OSGi is een fundamenteel element in de technologiestapel van Adobe Experience Manager (AEM).
-Het wordt gebruikt om de samengestelde bundels van AEM en hun configuratie te controleren.
-In dit artikel wordt beschreven hoe u de configuratie-instellingen voor dergelijke bundels kunt beheren.
+seo-description: OSGi is a fundamental element in the technology stack of Adobe Experience Manager (AEM).
+It is used to control the composite bundles of AEM and their configuration.
+This article details how you can manage the configuration settings for such bundles.
 uuid: b39059a5-dd61-486a-869a-0d7a732c3a47
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.5/SITES